chaotic-society/theoretica/README.md

 ```

 ### Polynomials
 Polynomial storage and manipolation is implemented in `polynomial.h`.
 Derivation and integration of polynomials is also supported (`derivation.h`, `integration.h`).
-The header file `approximation.h` defines many functions to approximate the roots of arbitrary functions and polynomials.
+The header file `approx.h` defines many functions to approximate the roots of arbitrary functions and polynomials.
 ```c
 polynomial P1 = {1, 1, -1};
 polynomial P2 = {2, 3, 6, 1};